jancarloa0524/github-notes/README.md

   A Github Repository is basically a project that holds all the files needed. iv.
 Commit
   Like a "save" button.
 You commit any changes you made to the file.
 Each commit can have a note to it, using the description.
+  Like this: This entire line was added after the first commit!